anomaly/prestans-docs/source/client.rst

         elementTemplate: Subclass of prestans.types.Model or instance of prestans.types.Integer, prestans.types.Float, prestans.types.String, prestans.types.Boolean,
         opt_elements: Array of elements to append to the array,
         opt_json: Array of json elements to append to the array,
+        opt_minified: Whether or not the json has been minified,
         opt_maxLength: An integer value representing the maximum length of the array,
         opt_minLength: An integer value representing the minimum length of the array }